South’s second success at North vs South

 Selectors were advised to select teams from names nominated by districts and to include a mix of state and non-state representatives.

 The inaugural North versus South Challenge showed off the depth of talent both sides of the North-South divide.
 The skill of the South prevailed in the end with both of the southern teams emerging as victors who won over their opponents.

-The second test saw a large margin too for South’s Pamela Fantini’s team who were on fire with a convincing win of 30-10 against North’s Sue Brady’s team leading to a total score for the first test 62-43 to the North.
+The second test saw a large margin too for South’s Pamela Fantini’s team who were on fire with a convincing win of 30-10 against North’s Wendy Ryan’s team leading to a total score for the second test 65-51 to the South.